andristarr/Fordragon/README.md

 ## Current TODO:
- - Separate SEND and RECV protocol as packets will differ.
+ - [ ] Separate SEND and RECV protocol as packets will differ.
- - Command containers should implement a trait that can be easily stored and iterated through.
+ - [ ] Command containers should implement a trait that can be easily stored and iterated through.
+ - [ ] Code organisation for commonly used items should be cleaned up
+ - [ ] Interpolation of networked entities
+ - [ ] Prediction of local player
+ - [ ] Authorization of owned entities
+ - [ ] Switch to QUIC

  ####